brendanseattle/SonyRGBMod/README.md

 <img src="https://user-images.githubusercontent.com/41927604/166518232-22022dac-21c3-4c0b-9f0f-41e7affccabb.jpg" width="650" />

 9. Cut into the back case of your set to mount your connectors in a way that suits you.
 Here's how I ended up doing mine (a second time...) on my KV-27S42.
 Also for your consideration is /u/Puzzleheaded-Sign-89's implementation with a SCART port.

 <img src="https://user-images.githubusercontent.com/41927604/166334631-6e253c1a-bcd8-4efb-a323-6680b9f56821.jpg" width="450" /> <img src="https://user-images.githubusercontent.com/41927604/166334677-0ad372b6-8e28-482d-9d3c-fa3e8db7b0d1.png" width="450" />

 ## Differences by Model

+* Some models do not have the same resistor labels for the surface mount resistors on the OSD RGB lines.
+For example, my KV-13M42 has SMD resistors R087, R088, and R089.
+This is because R086 is only on 13-inch models KV-13M52 and KV-13M53.
+The resistors should be obvious from their location between the throughhole resistors, however.
+* On my KV-13M42, adding a 1000 Ohm resistor to the blanking line (which connects to the exiting side of R028) does not actually switch to RGB.
+User LuckyDay on the shmups forum also confirmed this: https://shmups.system11.org/viewtopic.php?p=1351379#p1351379.
+For now, I have removed the resistor and blanking to RGB mode works.
+I will continue to investigate resistance values to make this safer, but so far so good.

 ## Notes, Tips, and Tricks